A Waterside Walk from Woking to Wisley by Way of the Wey

 We'll follow White Rose Lane south and east away from the station and then Hoe Stream through its nature reserve.
 At Hoe Bridge we'll take the B382 and go south then west to Old Woking.
 After a short distance along the A247's pavement, we'll head southeast across Broad Mead.
 Much of the outward-bound route will now be on the Fox Way and along the River Wey Navigation towpath which we'll leave at Ockham to take a footpath to Wisley.
 After lunch at Wisley Common, we'll walk northwest along Wisley Lane before turning southwest at the church to use footpaths to go to Pyrford Lock and the pub stop.
 We'll then walk south along the Wey Naviogation but turn west at Manor Farm to use footpaths to go to Pyrford village.
 We'll then use Church Lane northwards to Pyrford Court where we'll pick up a footpath through the woods called the Rough.
 We'll emerge into suburbia at Maybury and use Park Road to get back to the station.

-I love having dogs on my walks and this walk is ideal for them, although there may be some fields with livestock and will be some roads to walk along.
+I love having dogs on my walks and this walk is ideal for them, although there may be some fields with livestock and will be some B-roads to cross.
 A dog off the lead must be obedient.

 IMPORTANT! - Participation Statement